ExpixelStudio/react-collection/expense-tracker-app/README.md

 Remove the unused packages: @emotion/styled and framer-motion.
 These packages are no longer required in Chakra UI. npm uninstall @emotion/styled framer-motion

+import { Provider } from '@/components/ui/provider';
+according to chatgpt this is a place holder in the chakra UI documentation and not an antual import.
+ChakraProvider must still be used.
+ChatGPT : 'This is not from Chakra at all — it's a placeholder for your own custom wrapper.
+This Provider is assumed to be a file you created in your own src/components/ui/provider.jsx or similar.

+It's not part of Chakra UI — the docs just expect you to figure that out 😩.'

 **React Router Dom**
 <!-- npm install react-router-dom